AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 No, Alibaba Cloud Marketplace images are region-specific.
 You can use an Alibaba Cloud Marketplace image that you purchased in a region to create ECS instances or replace system disks only within that region.

 ## I have an instance created from an Alibaba Cloud Marketplace image.
-Do I need to make further payments for the image when I renew the instance or upgrade its configurations?
+Do I need to make further payments for the image when I renew the instance or upgrade the configurations of the instance?

 No, you do not need to make further payments for the image.
 After you purchase an Alibaba Cloud Marketplace image, you can use it on instances at no additional costs.